Francesco Mazzaferro

-Francesco Mazzaferro (born March 29, 1940 in Marina di Gioiosa Ionica), also known as Ciccio, is an Italian criminal and a member of the 'Ndrangheta in Calabria.
-He belongs to the Mazzaferro clan from Marina di Gioiosa Ionica.
+Francesco Mazzaferro (born March 29, 1940, in Gioiosa Ionica), also known as Ciccio, is an Italian criminal and a member of the 'Ndrangheta in Calabria, in southern Italy.
+He belongs to the Mazzaferro 'ndrina from Gioiosa Ionica.
 The clan is opposed to the Aquino-Scali-Ursino clan from the same town.
-He was leading the Mazzaferro clan together with his brothers Giuseppe and Vincenzo.
-Together with his cousin Rocco Lo Presti, the historical 'Ndrangheta boss of Bardonecchia and Val di Susa, he represented a piece of the history of organized crime in Piedmont.
-Mazzaferro and Lo Presti were the two undisputed leaders of the 'Ndrangheta in Val di Susa.
+He was leading the Mazzaferro 'ndrina together with his brothers Giuseppe and Vincenzo.
+Together with his cousin Rocco Lo Presti, Mazzaferro also controlled Bardonecchia and Val di Susa in Piedmont.

 Moving north

 In the early 1970s, Mazzaferro was found guilty of exercising a monopoly over transportation in the area of Gioiosa Ionica.
-The court ordered him to reside outside his region of origin, and in 1972 he moved to Bardonecchia in the Province of Turin, in the Piedmont region, where lived for some time the powerful cousin Rocco Lo Presti.
+The court ordered him to reside outside his region of origin, and in 1972 he moved to Bardonecchia in the Province of Turin, in the Piedmont region, where he lived for some time with his cousin Rocco Lo Presti.
 There, he started a transport and construction company, to serve the construction sites, and together with Lo Presti, within two years, he managed to clear the competition, in the construction sector, winning lucrative tenders as the realization of the Fréjus Road Tunnel.

 Throughout the 1980s, he was charged with a variety of offenses in Piedmont, Calabria, and Sicily.
 On May 17, 1984, he was arrested for drug trafficking.
-He was sentenced to 18 years by the court in Turin in 1987, and the same court imposed for his release a deposit of 200 million and the stay obliged to Marina di Gioiosa Ionica, his country of origin, with no possibility to return or stay in Piedmont, Valle d' Aosta and Sicily.
-He was found guilty of being the boss of a ‘‘mafia group’’ based in Piedmont that was involved in several crimes, including drug trafficking and illegal money lending.
+He was sentenced to 18 years by the court in Turin in 1987, and the same court imposed for his release a deposit of 200 million and the obligation to stay in his home town Gioiosa Ionica, and a ban to return or stay in Piedmont, Valle d' Aosta and Sicily.
+He was found guilty of being the boss of a "mafia group" based in Piedmont that was involved in several crimes, including drug trafficking and illegal money lending.

-In 1995, Mazzaferro, despite having long resided in Calabria, was involved in the investigations that led to the dissolution of the municipal council of Bardonecchia.
-Rocco Lo Presti was arrested because he was held responsible for having exercised his influence on the decisions of the public administration.
-Dissolving municipal council was common in the south of Italy, where the power of organized crime was firmly established.
+In 1995, Mazzaferro was involved in the investigations that led to the dissolution of the municipal council of Bardonecchia.
+Lo Presti was arrested because he was held responsible for having exercised his influence on the decisions of the public administration.
+Dissolving a municipal council was more common in the south of Italy, where the power of organized crime was firmly established.
 In the north of Italy, however, this had never happened before.
-The dissolution of the municipal council of Bardonecchia marked the recognition of the fact that 'Ndrangheta clans had penetrated deeply in society in northern Italy as well.
+The dissolution of the municipal council of Bardonecchia marked the recognition of the fact that 'Ndrangheta clans had penetrated deeply in society in Northern Italy as well.